-With the train trundling along at a more leisurely pace, you can sit back and enjoy the breathtaking views.
+Seeing Switzerland by train, trundling along at a more leisurely pace, you can sit back and enjoy the breathtaking views.
 From mountains, lakes, and valleys to brief glimpses of daily Swiss life, taking a train is definitely the way to go.
 And trying to figure out how they managed to lay all the rail tracks, often in precarious locations is a fun game to play as you traverse the country.

 The most convenient place to begin your days of scenic Swiss rail adventures is to start in one of the big cities which often have larger airports.
 Zurich or Geneva are great places to start.
 And below, you will find some of the best interrailing routes in Switzerland according to our team of experts!

 Note: Don’t forget to get your Swiss Travel Pass, which makes train travel in Switzerland affordable and a breeze!

 Connecting Lucerne with Montreux on Lake Geneva, the GoldenPass Line is one of the most scenic routes in Switzerland.
 It covers the highlights of the country, which can be viewed from the train panoramic windows.
 With great lakes, expansive plains, ethereal mountain ranges, wine estates, and quaint villages, it’s easy to fall in love with the beautiful views.
 This particular journey traverses three mountain passes and two language regions – the German and French speaking parts of Switzerland.
 And, as an added bonus, this line is also one of the most cost-efficient and easily accessed scenic rail routes around.